richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 -----

 ## Exercise 1: Develop Logic
-In this exercise, we will add create a Cognitive Search index, skillset, and indexer using a Console App.
+In this exercise, we will use the Cognitive Search Development Kit (SDK) to create a data source, index, skillset, and indexer.

 ### Step 1: Create Visual Studio Project